 - Any other pertinent information.

-All attachments should have file names that reflect the university name, course, etc. Generic file names such as “syllabus.pdf” should not be sent.
-The student will be notified of the result of the course(s) review within about two weeks.
+All attachments should have file names that reflect the university name, course number and name, etc. Generic file names such as “syllabus.pdf” should not be sent.
+The student will be notified of the result of the course(s) review, usually within about two weeks.